martinknytl/dmw_genomes.md/blast and desing of primers in candidate heterozygous positions.md

 ## Xenopus laevis

-I selected a positions in largeni genome (all_larg_Sex_specific_heterozygosity.txt) that is heterozygous in all females and homozygous in all males in exonic region.
+I selected a positions in largeni genome (all_larg_Sex_specific_heterozygosity.txt; for exonic regions ans SNPs with hits 4 and higher: all_larg_Sex_specific_heterozygosity_4_4_and_higher_exons.txt) that is heterozygous in all females and homozygous in all males in exonic region.
 If there are at least 5 variable positions within a locus

 I Added candidate coordinates to the laevis genome on the web site https://www.xenbase.org/xenbase/displayJBrowse.do?data=data/xl10_1 and "go"

-Now I see the selected region and can to dostinguis if it is exon, intron, UTR.
+Now I see the selected region and can to distinguish if it is exon, intron, UTR.
 I primarily focused on exons.
 Then using a "copy" and "paste" fasta sequence of features from Xenbase to Geneious.
 Put annotations as much as it possible.

 The interesting region using coordinates from table (all_larg_Sex_specific_heterozygosity.txt) was extracted within the Bash interpreter from downloaded genome using the `blastdbcmd`